 Be sure to share your thoughts on that matter in the comments!
 If you want to read something else fun pertaining to Shark Tank, check out our interview with Barbara Corcoran from the premiere event in which she sizes up the other Sharks.

 Also, remember to like us on Facebook to get updates on Shark Tank and many other shows that we cover.
 (Photo: ABC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!